Katz Global Research Practicum

 Prof. Heidi Bartholomew

-Heidi Bartholomew joined the faculty of the Katz School in 2010.
+Heidi K. Bartholomew joined the faculty of the Katz School in 2010.
 Previously, Heidi held various executive and financial management positions with large, multi-national corporations.
 Most recently, Heidi served as the Vice President and Controller for FedEx Ground, a division of Fortune 100 Company FedEx Corporation.
 During her tenure in financial management, Heidi was responsible for leading corporate functions such as SEC reporting, SOX compliance, merger and acquisition accounting, technical accounting research and corporate consolidations.

 Heidi’s primary teaching focus is Advanced Financial Accounting where she draws heavily on relating her own work experiences in industry to students.